 - Do not break a window unless it is the ONLY means of escape.
 Oxygen feeds a fire.

 - If you are in a room and cannot escape, leave the door closed, stay low to the floor and hang a white or light colored cloth in an outside window.

 - Do not attempt to save possessions at the risk of personal injury.

-- Do not return to the area until instructed to do so by a public safety official.
+- Do not return to the area until instructed to do so by a Public Safety official.

-MOBILITY DISABILITY AREAS OF REFUGE AND SHELTER IN PLACE
+AREAS OF REFUGE AND SHELTER IN PLACE

-For false or needless alarms or an isolated and contained fire, a person with a disability may not need to evacuate.
+For false or needless alarms or an isolated or contained fire, a person with a disability may not need to evacuate.
 The decision to evacuate will be made by the fire department.
 The fire department will tell the individual or relay the information via the EWU Police Department.